agroce/tstl/README.md

 -- it essentially turns a definition of valid tests into a graph with transitions, backtrack, replay, automatic reduction, and code coverage support.

+Some of you may be asking: "How does TSTL differ from Hypothesis?"
+There are a few answers.
+First, TSTL is probably much less polished than Hypothesis, right now!
+More importantly, however, Hypothesis and TSTL both generate tests, but they are primarily intended to generate different kinds of tests.
+Hypothesis is in what we consider the QuickCheck family:  if you have a function `f` that takes as input a list, a string, or something more complex, Hypothesis is very likely what you want to use.
+If you have a set of functions, `f`, `g`, and `h`, and they don't just return things, but modify invisible system state, you may want TSTL.
+You can do state-based sequence-of-method-calls testing with Hypothesis, but it may be easier with TSTL, and it's what TSTL is built for.
+So, if you're testing a sorting implementation, Hypothesis is almost certainly much better.
+If you're testing something like a file system, you might want to look into TSTL.
+If you're testing a parser that takes a string as input, both tools might be useful, depending on your situation.

 For more details on TSTL, see the NASA Formal Methods (NFM) and International Symposium on Software Testing and Analsysis (ISSTA) 2015 papers at http://www.cs.cmu.edu/~agroce/nfm15.pdf and